boutproject/BOUT-dev/manual/sphinx/user_docs/input_grids.rst

 More complex meshes can be created by supplying an input grid file to describe the grid points, geometry, and starting profiles.
-Currently BOUT++ supports NetCDF and HDF5 format binary files.
+Currently BOUT++ supports NetCDF format binary files.
 During startup, BOUT++ looks in the grid file for the following variables.
 If any are not found, a warning will be printed and the default values used.

 -  X and Y grid sizes (integers) ``nx`` and ``ny`` **REQUIRED**